p2-inc/keycloak-orgs/docs/import-export.md

 ### Invitations import/export schema

-To add an invitations to an organization use the following schema. <br>
+To add an invitations to an organization use the following schema.
-The invitation `email` should not belong to a member of the organization.<br>
+The invitation `email` should not belong to a existing member of the organization.

+If the `skipMissingMember` is set to `false`:
-The `inviter` must be defined in `users` import schema.
+- The `inviter` must be defined in `users` import schema.

+If the `skipMissingMember` is set to `true`:
+- If the `inviter` is not found in the realm `users` the invitation import will be skipped.

 ```
- "realm": "org-realm",
-  "enabled": true,
-  ......
-  "users": [
-    {
-      "username": "test",
-      "enabled": true
-    }
-  ],
   "organizations": [
     {
       "organization": {